 301 Redirects – Easy Redirect Manager

 Another plugin that makes it simple to generate 404-page redirects.
-It has a lot of features that make it one of the most incredible plugins to utilize.
+It has many features that make it one of the most incredible plugins.
 Install it from here.
 Installing and activating the Plugin is the first step.
-Let’s take an example of “All 404 redirect to homepage” plugin here.
+Let’s take the “All 404 redirect to homepage” plugin as an example.

 Steps to Create Redirects for 404 Error Pages in WordPress

-• Adding Customizations to the Plugin: You’ll need to configure the plugin and define the redirection rules now that it’s installed and enabled.
+- Adding Customizations to the Plugin: After installing and enabling it, you’ll need to configure the plugin and define the redirection rules.
 To do so, navigate to the Settings area of your WordPress website’s admin panel and click on All 404 Redirect to Homepage.

-• This will bring you to the plugin’s Settings page.
-Here, select 404 Redirection Status from the dropdown menu, and to enable the plugin, choose Enabled.
+- This will bring you to the plugin’s Settings page.
+Here, select 404 Redirection Status from the dropdown menu, then choose Enabled to enable the plugin.

 In this instance, all 404 pages will now redirect to the homepage.
 Test the modifications to ensure that everything is working correctly.
-You may do so by going to your website and typing in a URL that doesn’t exist.
+You may do so by visiting your website and entering a nonexistent URL.

 Monitoring your website for 404 errors is essential for maintaining a positive user experience and ensuring that visitors can access the content they seek.
 Using the following tools, here’s how to monitor your site for 404 errors.

-• Google Analytics: Utilize Google Analytics to monitor user behavior.
-Check the ‘Behavior’ > ‘Site Content’ > ‘All Pages’ section for pages generating 404 errors.
+- Google Analytics: Monitor user behavior.
+Check the ‘Behavior’ ⟶ ‘Site Content’ ⟶ ‘All Pages’ section for pages generating 404 errors.

-• Website Monitoring Tools: Use third-party website monitoring tools like Pingdom, UptimeRobot, or GTmetrix.
+- Website Monitoring Tools: Use third-party tools such as Pingdom, UptimeRobot, or GTmetrix.
 These tools can send alerts when they detect 404 errors during routine site checks.

-• Screaming Frog: Use Screaming Frog – a comprehensive website crawling tool favoured by SEO professionals.
+- Screaming Frog: Use Screaming Frog by SEO professionals.
 Here, you can tailor crawls to focus on 404 error detection and resolution.

 404 Redirected Plugin (WordPress Plugin)